 An active treatment plan keeps the body as strong and flexible as possible through a personalized work/transitional plan, which limits long-term impact and helps injured patients work toward a faster recovery.
-Injury Medical & Chiropractic clinic’s injury care, a clinician will work with the patient to understand the cause of injury, then create a rehabilitation plan that keeps the patient active and brings them to back to proper health in no time.
-For Answers to any questions you may have please call Dr. Jimenez at 915-850-0900
+Injury Medical & Chiropractic Clinic a clinician will work with the patient to understand the cause of the injury, then create a rehabilitation plan that keeps the patient active and brings them back to proper health in no time.
+For answers to any questions you may have please call Dr. Jimenez at 915-850-0900

 Muscle knots are common and can occur anywhere on the body.
 They can cause aching and pain in the muscles… Read More